 The TWU Libraries

 The TWU Libraries provide information services, education, and resources for teaching, learning, and research in a global environment to support faculty and prepare students for success in their professional and personal lives.
 Library staff teaches research skills and offer library instruction in the classroom, in the Libraries and over the web.
+They are also available to assist faculty with their teaching and research needs.

 The Blagg-Huey Library on the Denton campus offers students a modern facility for accessing both print and electronic information in an environment that provides comfort and inspirational beauty.
 Satellite collections are available at the TWU T. Boone Pickens Institute of Health Sciences – Dallas Center (the major nursing collection in the Dallas-Fort Worth area).
 Houston students use the resources of the outstanding collection in the Houston Academy of Medicine-Texas Medical Center Library and the Academic Resource Center on the TWU Houston campus.